Public cycle and pathway maintenance

 The election also saw an increase in the number of minor parties represented in the House of Commons (13) and the number of MP’s elected as Independents (15).

-Sadly, a year on, it is becoming clear that Labour are just making things worse as they take from the poorest to prop up an economy that serves the rich.
+Sadly, with 18 months of Labour Government behind us, it is becoming clear that Labour are just making things worse as they take from the poorest to prop up an economy that serves the rich.
 From the cuts to winter fuel allowance, to the treatment of WASPI women; from the cuts to PIP’s to the failure to get sewage out of our rivers, Labour is letting us down.

 Here in Heywood, Middleton and Rochdale the Liberal Democrats are providing real opposition to this Labour Council.